 - What media formats are available (e.g., e-book, Kindle, iPad, etc.)?

 - Does the distributor have the correct edition of the book?

 The CWRU Barnes & Noble Bookstore is located on campus at 11451 Euclid Ave.
 The bookstore has all the supplies necessary to prepare you for your first semester at CWRU.
 The CWRU textbook section in the bookstore is located on the second floor.
 You can also visit the store online at case.bncollege.com.
 As a Barnes & Noble College Bookstore, you can use B&N gift cards to purchase your textbooks online or in the store.
 The primary advantage to using the CWRU Bookstore is that no shipping is involved; you can simply pick up your textbooks when you arrive on campus.
 The bookstore works directly with your professors to make sure they have the correct copies and editions of the books assigned for their classes.
 Purchasing options at the CWRU Bookstore include:

 - New textbooks can be a good investment.
 Further, you can potentially get money back if you sell your book back to the bookstore at the end of the term.

 - Used textbooks can save you up to 25 percent compared to new books.
-The bookstore has a large selection of used books, but they tend to run out quickly.
+The bookstore has a large selection of used books that are still in good condition, but they tend to run out quickly.
 These books can also be sold back for cash at the end of the term.
 Plus, buying used books is friendly to the environment.